FilecoinFoundationWeb/filecoin-foundation/src/content/digest/storage-is-just-the-start-three-focus-areas-for-the-filecoin-network-in-2024.md

   twitter:
     title: summary
     card: summary
-  title:
-    "Storage is Just the Start: Three Focus Areas for the Filecoin Network in 2024"
+  title: "Storage is Just the Start: Three Focus Areas for the Filecoin Network in
+    2024"
-  description: "Data storage and retrieval are core to how the Internet works.
+  description: Data storage and retrieval are core to how the Internet works.
     Today’s data infrastructure is dominated by Big Tech.
-But technologies like the InterPlanetary File System (IPFS) and Filecoin..."
+But technologies like the InterPlanetary File System (IPFS) and Filecoin...
 ---
 Data storage and retrieval are core to how the Internet works.
 Today’s [data infrastructure](https://www.pcmag.com/news/four-companies-control-67-of-the-worlds-cloud-infrastructure) is dominated by Big Tech.
 But technologies like the InterPlanetary File System (IPFS) and Filecoin re-architecture that centralized framework to store humanity’s information on a decentralized network of storage providers.

 Filecoin is the largest decentralized storage network in the world.
 Since the mainnet launch in 2020, [the network has grown](https://dashboard.starboard.ventures/dashboard) to nearly 3,000 storage providers (SPs), collectively storing 1.5 exbibytes of data.
 This information ranges from [experimental physics data](https://sealstorage.io/atlascern/) from the most prestigious research institutions in the world to [historical and cultural archives of entire island nations](https://blog.archive.org/2024/04/08/aruba-launches-digital-heritage-portal-preserving-its-history-and-culture-for-global-access/).
 As the amount of data we generate grows exponentially and the internet of tools building on it needs to scale accordingly, decentralized storage is emerging as the foundational layer of a new distributed web.